simonmarty/mc-cryptodiamond/README.md

 # CryptoDiamond

-CryptoDiamond (CD) is a diamond-equivalent currency.
+CryptoDiamond (CD) is a Minecraft diamond-equivalent currency.
 I came up with the idea after seeing Hermitcraft members trade with diamonds.
 Instead of needing to exchange diamonds in person, CD users can pay, request and accept transactions to a CD bank account using simple commands